Seasonal Work (EU, Georgia, Moldova)

 Furthermore, you must meet the following formal requirements for employment as a seasonal worker from Georgia or Moldova:

-• Proof of adequate health insurance coverage
+Proof of adequate health insurance coverage

-• Proof of adequate accommodation
+Proof of adequate accommodation

-• Submission of a concrete job offer or a valid employment contract
+Submission of a concrete job offer or a valid employment contract

-The statutory standard working time in Germany is 8 hours per day , but can be temporarily extended to 10 hours - or even to 12 hours in special cases.
+The statutory standard working hours in Germany are 8 hours per day , but can be temporarily extended to 10 hours - or even to 12 hours in special cases.
 Working hours include all activities on the farm.
 This also includes the time you need to move between two consecutive locations (fields) - this must be paid for by the employer.
 Breaks and travel to and from work are not included in working hours.
 Employees also have a statutory right to breaks of 30 minutes for working hours between 6 and 9 hours and 45 minutes for working hours over 9 hours.
 The break must be taken after 6 hours at the latest.

 4. Social insurance for seasonal workers

 Seasonal workers from the Republic of Moldova and Georgia are generally subject to compulsory social insurance contributions in Germany.
 However, in certain cases , exemption from social insurance contributions is possible.
 You should clarify whether this exemption applies to you with your employer.
 You can use the "Determination of Social Insurance Commitment" questionnaire from the Federal Employment Agency for this purpose.
 If you work in Germany exempt from social insurance contributions and do not have international health insurance, your employer is required to take out private health insurance for you.
-This is often referred to as harvest worker health insurance and covers you while you work in Germany.
+This is often referred to as harvest worker health insurance and covers you while you are working in Germany.